mcnairsa/100-days-of-code/log.md

 ### Day 058/100: 24-11-2024
 **Today's Progress**:
 Did my practice quiz thing on Codecademy.
-Was hoping to do more but thid cold thing has got the better of me.
+Was hoping to do more but this cold thing has got the better of me.

 **Pay Forward:**
 1.  @aitchThai on fCC Discord